Bridging the Digital Divide

 What does this mean for WISP customers and telecom resellers?
 If you haven’t already, you can now tap into the NTIA’s Broadband Infrastructure Program to deliver high-speed broadband access to many unserved or underserved areas in America!

-Watch our on demand webinar to learn more about the NTIA’s Broadband Infrastructure Program, and how to leverage Airspan and Mimosa by Airspan groundbreaking technology to deploy the most cost-effective solutions in rural areas.
+Watch our on demand webinar to learn more about the NTIA’s Broadband Infrastructure Program, and how to leverage Airspan and Mimosa groundbreaking technology to deploy the most cost-effective solutions in rural areas.